matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 1. [Sailing Stones](https://en.wikipedia.org/wiki/Sailing_stones) are a wild phenomenon where rocks create huge tracks on a smooth valley floor without animal intervention.
 It's caused by very thin ice sheets forming, breaking up, shoving rocks via wind, and then evaporating.
 1. There's a belt of democrat-voting counties cutting through the deep south.
 Why?
 To make a long story short: [becuase of a 100 million year old coastline](https://www.deepseanews.com/2012/06/how-presidential-elections-are-impacted-by-a-100-million-year-old-coastline/).
 The marine life there led to richer soil, which gave exceptionally productive agricultural land (cotton especially), which led to more slaves being taken there, and now manifests as a large black population which overwhelmingly votes Democrat.
 1. [Tepui's](https://en.wikipedia.org/wiki/Tepui) are tableop mountains found in South America that are host to extremely unique endemic plants+animals.
 One is the source of the Angel Falls.
+1. A couple kinds of caves exist.
+The most commint ad [solutional](https://en.wikipedia.org/wiki/Cave), which happens in soluble rocks (mostly limestone) as the acid in groundwater dissolves joints/faults and forms caves.
+A consequence of this is that 1) caves are wet, always, and 2) you *know* water wants to flow through a cave, since it already has once before.

 # Rocks
 1. Diamonds are classified by [type](https://en.wikipedia.org/wiki/Diamond_type), which is a measure of the level and type of impurities in them.
 The effect is largely on the diamond's colour.
 Type I diamonds have nitrogen as their main impurity, with Type Ia being 95% of natural diamonds, and Type Ib having fewer, more diffuse impurities.
 Type II have no measurable nitrogen impurities, though Type IIb have significant boron impurities.